cuitaixiang/taucoin-ipfs-docs/doc/Tau-block-tx-structure-draft-cn.md

 * C. File Downloader. (download files and logging download data)
 * D. Reponse AMT cbor.cid to file downloader request. (service response to AMTGraphRelaySync and logging upload data).
 One instatnce per connection to prevent ddos.  改到以chain 为服务单位<br/> <br/>
 On Environment
 * E. Process manager, main(); schedule above 4 processes instance existing and prevent DDOS.
+Process genesis.
 * F. Resource management: When safty root time pass the mutable range, the safety blocks will be pinned.
 All seeded files will be pinned.
 Others are unpinned subject to GC.

 ## Persistence variables in database